-A lack of digitisation of consulting processes leads to a serious competitive disadvantage
+A lack of digitisation of consulting processes leads to a serious competitive disadvantage for insurers

 The digital customer of today expects processes tailored to his needs from an insurer that meets the communication behaviour and expectations of the customer.
 If the insurer fails to meet these expectations, a customer will quickly change to a different insurer, or InsurTech given their digital flexibility.

 A glance at today’s customers shows that they are surrounded by digital processes, which they use accordingly.
 For exapmle, language assistants such as Siri or Alexa are used, to control the smart home systems.
 The user can use voice commands to dim the lights, regulate the thermostat or set the time when the robot is to perform cleaning.
 Applications, such as fitness apps also play an important role in the everyday life of a digital customer.
 Many of these digital processes are now an integral part of everyday life.

 If a customer needs dental insurance or home contents insurance, they can quickly research different insurers via an internet search and comparison portals.
 Looking for answers, the customer often does not find the technical solutions demanded and used by other service providers.
 A chat for quick answers or a personal video consultation are also not available.
 An online transaction is often not possible.
 Customers, who interact in a digital world, usually do not desire home visits from an agent, nor do they want to fill in and sign paper forms page by page.